Blog

 How to present an initial onboarding screen

-We can now use DocumentGroupModal to easily open an app onboarding whenever a DocumentGroup-based app is launched.
+We can now use DocumentGroupModal to easily open an onboarding when a DocumentGroup app is launched for the first time.

 Let’s start with implementing a couple of onboarding-specific DocumentGroup extensions: